About

 Patients have the right to complain & where possible patients & others are encouraged to raise concerns directly with the Practice Manager or Director who are trained to make sure patients of the practice feel confident that any feedback or complaint made will be handles appropriately & within a timely manner.
 All feedback received will be kept confidential at all times.

 All complaints received are reviewed by the Practice Manager & Director.
 Any actions required to minimise the circumstances from happening again are documented & signed off on completion.
-We believe that most complaints can be responded to & resolved at the time of the patients (or other people) such as carer, relative or friend makes the complaint known to the practice.
+We believe that most complaints can be responded to & resolved when the complaint is made known to the clinic.
 The practice will acknowledge the complaint as soon as possible or within 2 working business days from being received.

 Complaints can be submitted in writing addressed to the Practice Manager or Director or by filling out a feedback form located in the contact section of this site.
-Alternatively can be submitted in writing directly to the practice.
+Alternatively, feedback can be submitted in writing directly to the practice.

-If the matter cannot be resolved, the patient may wish to contact the Health Complaints Commissioner:
+If the matter cannot be resolved, the patient may wish to contact the Health Care Complaints Commissioner:

 Health Care Complaints Commission (HCCC)